upkarlidder/ibm-cloud-education-summit/containers/README.md

 ## Step 1: Make a Bad Image

 First we’ll have to edit our code to make it invalid python.
-We can do this by modifying status_page/status_page/view.py and adding a bad line near the top such as import noimport.
+We can do this by modifying `status_page/status_page/view.py` and adding a bad line near the top such as **import noimport**.
 Any other python error is fine as well.

-After we do this, lets rebuild the image, giving it a new version: 2.
+After we do this, lets rebuild the image, giving it a new version: **:2** .

 ```
 ibmcloud cr build --tag us.icr.io/kubeworkshop101/$YOURNAME-status-page:2 status_page